 Anita graduated magna cum laude from Yale University in 2003 with Distinction in Philosophy, and received her law degree from Yale Law School in 2006.
 While in law school, she served as Co-Chair of the Yale Moot Court of Appeals, and editor of the Yale Journal of International Law.
 She was elected to represent the law school in the Yale Graduate & Professional Student Senate.
 In addition, Anita was a John Fletcher Caskey Prize Finalist in the Yale Mock Trial Competition, and Thurman Arnold Prize Semi-Finalist in the Yale Moot Court Competition.

-In recent years, Anita has served as the national Chair of Law Practice Management for the American Bar Association’s Young Lawyers Division, and as the Young Alumni Chair of the Yale Club of Southern California.
+Anita currently serves as the President of the Yale Club of Los Angeles, comprised of more than 6,000 Yale undergraduate and graduate school alumni in the greater Los Angeles area.
+In recent years, Anita has also served as the National Chair of Law Practice Management for the American Bar Association’s Young Lawyers Division, and on the Editorial Board of Los Angeles Lawyer.
 She served on the Associates Advisory Board of the Legal Aid Foundation of Los Angeles from 2007-2016.
 In addition, Anita is regularly asked to conduct training for young lawyers and law school students on effective legal writing, trial advocacy, oral arguments, and taking and defending depositions.
 She has frequently presented on law practice management issues for lawyers.
-Anita currently serves on the Editorial Board of Los Angeles Lawyer magazine.

 - Yale Law School, J.D.